 In the spring of 2018, the Outdoor Research Interstellar was introduced to replace the OR Realm jacket, which had also won our Best Bang for the Buck award.
 Compared to that jacket, it uses the same AscentShell membrane paired with the stretchy and light 20D stretch ripstop nylon face fabric in an almost identical design.
 In fact, the only noticeable differences between the two are that the Interstellar now has double zippered handwarmer pockets.
 One serves as a reversible stuff sack, has only a single chest pocket compared with two in the past, and the pockets are now mesh lined to aid with ventilation when the going gets hot.
 The price has also increased $20.

 While this jacket has many apparent advantages, it also has a few flaws.
 Most notably, the features on this jacket, taken as a whole, are just not up to the fine-tuned level of design and performance found on the majority of other hardshells in this review.
 More info on specifics can be found below.
 Also, incorporating very light and thin face and backer fabrics, we question the ability of this jacket to hold up to years of intense abuse as well as heavier, Gore-Tex Pro designed jackets.
-With the recent changes in the included pocket configuration, this jacket is now very similar to the Outdoor Research Axiom, which uses Gore-Tex Active as its membrane, weighs slightly more, and costs about $100 more retail.

 The Outdoor Research Interstellar was the second highest overall jacket in our comparative rankings.
 Read on below to see its strengths and weaknesses in each of our five ranking categories.